-This Privacy Statement was last revised and the Supplemental Privacy Notice for California Residents was added on December 6, 2019.
+This Privacy Statement and the Supplemental Privacy Notice for California Residents was last revised on January 15, 2021.
 Our Privacy Statement was significantly expanded on October 31, 2001.
 You can read the previous version of our Privacy Statement here.
 In addition, we made minor revisions to the Privacy Statement in July 2008, April 2009, June 2013, September 2013, July 2014, and January 2015, but these revisions did not change the privacy principles.

-We may contact you periodically by e-mail, mail or telephone if you agree to that contact to provide information regarding programs, products, services and content that may be of interest to you.
+We may contact you periodically by e-mail, mail, telephone, or text if you agree to that contact to provide information regarding programs, products, services and content that may be of interest to you.
 In addition, some of the features on this website allow you to communicate with us using an online form.
 If your communication requests a response from us, we will send you a response via e-mail.
-The e-mail response or confirmation may include your personal information, including personal information about your health, your name, address, etc. We cannot guarantee that our e-mails to you will be secure from unauthorized interception.
+The e-mail response or confirmation may include your personal information, including personal information about your health, your name, address, etc.

 We care about protecting the online privacy of children.
 We will not intentionally collect any personal information (such as a child's name or e-mail address) from children under the age of 13.
 If you think that we have collected personal information from a child under the age of 13, please contact us.

 Security is very important to us.
 We also understand that security is important to you.
-We take reasonable steps to protect your personal information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
-You should keep in mind that no Internet transmission is ever 100% secure or error-free.
+We have implemented security measures to protect your personal information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
+While we have implemented security measures, please keep in mind that “perfect security” does not exist on the Internet or elsewhere and no transmission of information is guaranteed to be completely secure.
 In particular, e-mail sent to or from this site may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.